crftbt/EveryByteCounts.org/README.md

 A Display Manager is the login screen that is used to launch a Window Manager.

 ### What is a Window Manager?
-A Window Manager is a way to show (multiple) graphical applications on a screen.
+A Window Manager is a way to show graphical applications on a screen.

 ### What is a Desktop Environment?
 A Desktop Environment is applications bundled for a Window Manager (An Application Launcher, Panel, etc).